yw229/VcfParser/README.rst

-A VCFv4.0 parser for Python.
+A VCFv4.0 and 4.1 parser for Python.

 Online version of PyVCF documentation is available at http://pyvcf.rtfd.org/